Timeline of the Syrian civil war (January–October 2024): July

 Hajin Military Council were killed by ISIS members in eastern Deir Ezzor countryside.

 On 14 July, seven regime soldiers and one Iranian gunmen were killed and injured in an Israeli airstrike in military headquarters in the vicinity of Damascus, which was completely destroyed in the airstrike.

 On 25 July, a SDF member was shot dead by ISIS cells in Al-Sabhah town in eastern Deir Ezzor countryside.

 On 29 July, four SNA fighters were killed during an SDF infiltration operation on the Arida Ajil frontline in Tel Abyad countryside.

 On the same day, three SNA fighters and a 'Tahrir Afrin' militant were killed in clashes on the Hazwan and Abla frontlines in the Al-Bab countryside.

-On 30 July, two SNA fighers were killed by SDF artillery shelling in the Al-Arbaeen area in Al-Hasakah countryside.
+On 30 July, two SNA fighters were killed by SDF artillery shelling in the Al-Arbaeen area in Al-Hasakah countryside.

 The SOHR reported that at least 257 people were killed in Syria in July 2024.